The views expressed by the host on this program make more sense than anything anybody else out there happens to be saying.

 I keep getting these two guys confused.

-Caesar Hugo.
+Caesar, Hugo.

-Chavez is a chave is.
+Chavez is Chavez.

-you know the guy's pretty clean.
+But you know, the guy's pretty clean.

-I saw him at the United Nations make that speech, and he's very, very articulate.
+I saw him at the United Nations make that speech, and he's very, very articulate, like Barack Obama is a clean black guy and an articulate black guy.

 Hugo Chavez has the same characteristics.

-Big oil, phones, television shows, stations, networks, broadcast facilities.
+But he's a dictator, nationalizing everything, big oil, phones, television shows, stations, networks, broadcast facilities.

 There won't be very many more elections in that country.